mbaytas/wisp/README.md

 Wisp is an experience design prototype built on a [Bitcraze Crazyflie 2.1](https://www.bitcraze.io/) micro-quadcopter drone and a [PLUX/BITalino respiration sensor](https://plux.info/).

-By synchronizing its movements and lights the user's with breathing patterns, the drone can both lead and follow the breath in order to encourage, teach, guide, and augment breathwork.
+By synchronizing its movements and lights the user's with breathing patterns, the drone can both lead and follow\* the breath in order to encourage, teach, guide, and augment breathwork.

+*\* Work in progress.*

 The experience design is inspired and informed by how breathwork teachers work with children.